-All members of the Harding community are expected to maintain standards of modesty and decency in dress appropriate to the Christian lifestyle and consistent with professional employment expectations.
-For these reasons, students are expected to adhere to an established dress code.
-Violations of the dress code will be referred to the Assistant Dean for Student Affairs and Admissions.
+All members of the Harding community must dress with modesty and decency appropriate to the Christian lifestyle and consistent with professional employment standards.
+For these reasons, students, faculty, staff, and administration are expected to dress with the same modesty, decency and professionalism.
+Violations of the dress code will be referred to the Assistant Dean for Student Affairs.